jupiterbjy/CUIAudioPlayer/README.md

   Tested out all the terminals I can find for Win10, but none of them have consistent output like real linux terminal.
   The only working combination is *WSL2* + *Windows Terminal* or pure *CMD*. *CMD* + *Windows Terminal* can't handle ZWSP either.
-Since I can't use *sounddevice* on linux yet - until I implement server-client, configuration I amd stuck with CMD.
+Since I can't use *sounddevice* on linux yet - until I implement server-client, configuration I am stuck with CMD.
 I might be better check if I can fix this on *py_cui* side, might become somewhat dirty if I ever managed to do so.

 ### Understanding how callback works in sounddevice.OutputStream
   To see how dumb I am - check [this](https://github.com/spatialaudiKo/python-sounddevice/issues/306) out.
   Huge thanks to dev!

+### py_cui.SliderWidget not matching the theme of other widgets
+  After closer look at the widget's code, I found it was better to make a [PR](https://github.com/jwlodek/py_cui/pull/87) out of it, rewriting drawing logic.